MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ```

 > [!TIP]
 > You can create a shell script and execute all the commands in a more automated fashion, check [2-install-apache-and-php.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/scripts/2-install-apache-and-php.sh) out as an example.
+Or you could consider using the [Azure Custom Script Extension](https://docs.microsoft.com/azure/virtual-machines/extensions/custom-script-linux) that downloads and runs scripts on Azure virtual machines.

 ### Validate that the web server and PHP are running properly